Douglas-Carneiro/desafio-cross-commerce/readme.md

 To run the tests execute the command `npm run test` in the terminal at the root folder of the project

 ## Running the application ##
-To run the application simply run `npm start` at the root folder of the project
+To run the application simply run `npm start` at the root folder of the project.
+The API works in the same way as the challenge API, using the `page` parameter to navigate, when the server runs out of numbers it returns an empty array

 ## Explaining the file structure ##

 **index.js** - is the main file where the main operations happen, this is file where the ETL pipeline is located